LABORATORY MEMBERS

 VIII.
 Monitoring, assessment and management of industrial emissions.

-SCIENTIFIC AIMS
+RESEARCH AIMS

 Scientific aims of research endeavours:

-– Remote sensing
+– Remote sensing and spatiotemporal analysis.

 – Occupational safety and health.

-– Atmospheric electricity, electric and magnetic fields in the environment
+– Atmospheric electricity, electric and magnetic fields in the environment.

 INFRASTRUCTURE